mendixlabs/LoginForm/README.md

 - A link to open a 'Forgot my password' page

 ## Limitations
 - Input credentials are authenticated with user credentials available in System.User entity(local accounts).
-Logging in with Mendix SSO account credentials will not result in being logged in.
+Logging in with Mendix SSO account credentials, using this widget, will not result in being logged in.
 - In a Sandbox environment an application owner is not able to configure the MxAdmin account(=local).
 To log in with a MxAdmin account is not possible in a Sandbox.

 ## Configuration